kbroman/knitr_knutshell/pages/latex.md

 But the default in RStudio is still to use [Sweave](http://leisch.userweb.mwn.de/Sweave/), so you first need to [change that default](https://www.rstudio.com/ide/docs/authoring/rnw_weave).
-Go to the RStudio Preferences and select Sweave on the left.
+Go to the RStudio (on menu bar) &rarr; Preferences and select Sweave on the left.
 Then change the selection for "Weave Rnw files using:" from Sweave to knitr.
 You also have a choice of using pdfLaTeX or [XeLaTeX](http://wiki.xelatex.org/doku.php).

+**Note**: There is another places in RStudio that you can select knitr vs Sweave: Tools (on menu bar) &rarr; Project Options and select Sweave on left, then again change the selection for "Weave Rnw files using:" from Sweave to knitr.
+(From Tools on menu bar, you'll also see "Global Options"; this seems to be the same as RStudio &rarr;
+Preferences.)
+It seems like the selection within Project Options overrides the selection within Global Options/Preferences.

 Now, if you open a `.Rnw` file in RStudio, or if you create a new one with File &rarr; New &rarr; R Sweave, there will be a button "Compile PDF" that acts just like "Knit HTML" for R Markdown files.
 (Unfortunately, though, it's not a cute button, like the yarn one.)
 Click that button, and a preview window will open.

+**Note**: If you opened the new `.Rnw` file while the options were still set to Sweave (rather than knitr), the new file will have a line with `\SweaveOpts{concordance=TRUE}`.
+But if you're using knitr, you'll need to delete this line.

 #### LyX